wlonk/arcadia/arcadia.md

 ## Notes:

+GMing notes:

+Make the NPCs real:

+  * Desires
+  * Relationships
+  * Feelings

+Make htem have distinct relationships with each of the PCs.

+Make them want things from and of the PCs, and act towards those desires.
+What do they do offscreen?

+Bad Behavior:

+Anyone might _like_ or _want_ bad behavior, but there are gossamer chains keeping them from acknowledging this.
+It's social conspiracy from the other
+direction: as long as everyone keeps up the facade of decorum, the first to break it suffers.

+People will avoid them, mistrust them, warn others about them, possibly deny them resources.
+And this can extend to the violator's family!

+When someone acts badly, as the GM, note it.
+It will come back to haunt them.
+If it gets out (and it will get out), make them feel it.
+(Cousin Violet rages at Thomas that he has ruined Madeline's chances of a good marriage, etc.)

+Who thinks they can benefit?
+Who is harmed?

+GM: Keep an eye out for "it won't be so easy" moments.
+You should especially use _NPCs_ and _promises_ and _feelings_ to make this happen.

+Season transitions?
+Cast renewal, etc?

+Things for players to get as stakes?
+Tie to token expenditures?
+Make these worth fighting against.

+List concrete outcomes of compromises and failures, at least for NPC opposition.

+---

 What's clear: I need to make it easier to manage and embody a community of NPCs, with their own desires, feelings, relationships.